Elmira Jackals: Ownership issues (2012–2017)

 On April 28, 2016, the Chemung County Executive announced that the Chemung County Industrial Development Agency (IDA) would assume temporary ownership of First Arena and the Jackals until a new owner can be found.
-The move was made due to the ongoing team losses and the ability to pay rent to the Arena combined with the County's interest in maintaining the viability of the arena and the team.
-The IDA announced they would use $1 million to pay off team debts so any new owner can have a nearly clean financial slate.
+The move was made due to the ongoing team losses and the ability to pay rent to the arena combined with the county's interest in maintaining the viability of the arena and the team.
+The IDA announced they would use $1 million to pay off team debts so any new owner could have a nearly-clean financial slate.

 After the 2015–16 season, head coach Jamie Russell left the organization after two seasons and no playoff appearances.
 On July 25, 2016, the Jackals announced David Leger as the new head coach for the 2016–17 season.
 Under Leger, the team struggled and was in last place in the league, leading management to release him on January 13, 2017.
 He was replaced by assistant coach Mike Duco on an interim basis.

 On March 10, 2017, the IDA announced that it had an agreement to sell First Arena to local businessman Brian Barrett.
 As part of the agreement, it was announced that the Elmira Jackals would cease operations at the end of the season.
 The Jackals played their final game on April 8, a 5–0 loss at home to the Adirondack Thunder.

 By June 2017, Barrett backed out of the negotiations with the county and First Arena remained operated by the IDA.
 One year later, the Federal Hockey League expanded to Elmira with the Elmira Enforcers in 2018, owned by Elmira Pioneers co-owner Robbie Nichols.